tkellen/json-api/extensions/patch/index.md

 #### 200 OK <a href="#patch-responses-200" id="patch-responses-200" class="headerlink"></a>

-If a server accepts an update but also changes the resource(s) in other ways than those specified by the request (for example, updating the `updatedAt` attribute or a computed `sha`), it **MUST** return a `200 OK` response as well as a representation of the updated resources.
+If a server accepts an update but also changes the records(s) in other ways than those specified by the request (for example, updating the `updatedAt` attribute or a computed `sha`), it **MUST** return a `200 OK` response as well as a representation of the updated records.

 The server **MUST** specify a `Content-Type` header of `application/vnd.api+json;
 ext=patch`.
 The body of the response **MUST** contain an array of JSON objects,